ben-xD/talkdash/README.md

   - Username is not shown in the URL when navigating from any page to the speaker page
   - 2 minutes will briefly show as 1 minute 60 seconds
 - AI ideas:
+  - Convert text into emoji using llama2 cloudflare
+  - record event host message from voice (STT) - whisper on Cloudflare
+  - Filter messages for safety and edit it for being funny. - not really posible
+  - Generate and play message audio (elevenlabs code `ElevenLabsJam`) - add play button.
   - Convert human-readable talk length into duration.
   - Store questions, and cluster based on category/relevance.
 Use vectorize vector database.
-  - Filter messages for safety.
 - Consider: Compile to ESM, not CJS (libraries like chalk@5 and is-inside-container/is-docker don't support CJS).
 - Consider: SSR on Cloudflare pages?